x3haloed/hominem/docs/human_like_reward_lora_system_design.md

 This design provides all components necessary to:

 - Extract a human-like vector reward manifold,
-- Train an explicit reward model,
+- Train an explicit reward model (including RewardIntensity and SafetyScore for gain and safety gating),
-- Distill its gradients into a LoRA adapter,
+- Distill its gradients into a LoRA adapter via both offline and online dual-channel learning,
+- Use replay and prioritized sampling to extend the credit-assignment horizon,
 - Validate and deploy the resulting behavior-shaping layer.

 All modules are abstract and implementation-agnostic, allowing for maximum flexibility while supporting full functional completeness.